“Why does Art hate me? I never did anything to Art.”

 Collective practice They Are Here expand their dialogue with ‘precarious’ Londoners through a series of exchanges, workshops and live performances.

-Working within the networks of local community and activist groups, including the Indoamerican Refugee and Migrant Organisation (IRMO), Migrants Organise, The Independent Workers Union, the Latin American Women’s Rights Service and X–Talk – which support the intersection of sex workers’ and migrants’ rights – They Are Here have circulated an invitation to a series of free stand–up comedy workshops led by professional comedian Logan Murray.
+Working within the networks of local community and activist groups, including the Indoamerican Refugee and Migrant Organisation (IRMO), Migrants Organise, The Independent Workers Union, the Latin American Women’s Rights Service and X–Talk – which support the intersection of sex workers’ and migrants’ rights – They Are Here circulated an invitation to a series of free stand–up comedy workshops led by professional comedian Logan Murray.

 In the context of a heightened awareness of fake news, the demands of emotional labour and a proliferation of digitally manipulated disembodied voices in public space, the artists ask ‘what is laughter without the bodies that produce it?’.

-Saturday 26 May 2018, 2.30-5pm
+Saturday 26 May 2018

-and Sunday 3 June 2018, 8.30-9.30pm
+Saturday 2 June 2018 and Sunday 3 June 2018

 They Are Here (f.
 2006) is a collaborative practice steered by Helen Walker and Harun Morrison, currently based in London and on the River Lea.